-A Noise Study Report (NSR) was prepared in March 2021 (available in the project file) for the proposed project using methodology established by the FDOT in the PD&E Manual and the Traffic Noise Modeling and Analysis Practitioners Handbook.
+As defined in FHWA 23 CFR 772, and adopted by FDOT's PD&E 2020 Manual, this project will result in changes in the horizontal roadway geometry and is expected to meet FHWA and FDOT's definition of a "Type I" project for which traffic noise impacts and abatement measures are to be evaluated.
+A Noise Study Report (NSR) was prepared in March 2021 (available in the project file) for the proposed project using methodology established by the FDOT in the Traffic Noise Modeling and Analysis Practitioners Handbook.
 The NSR utilized the project design plans for the proposed improvements.
 The objectives of the NSR were to identify noise-sensitive sites adjacent to the project corridor, to evaluate the existing and future traffic noise levels at the sites with the proposed improvements, and to evaluate the need for and effectiveness of noise abatement measures.
 Additional objectives include the evaluation of construction noise and vibration impacts, and the identification of noise "contours", which are provided to assist local authorities in exercising land use control over the remaining undeveloped lands, so as to avoid development of lands for use by incompatible activities adjacent to the roadways within the local jurisdictions.